sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter2/hardware.md

 At the other end of the channel, the `receive_qubit` method is called by a quantum channel on the receiving node of a transmission.
 For this method, the `src` input specifies the name of the node sending the qubit.
 In our case, we don’t care about the source node, so we can ignore it.
-The `qubit` input is the transmitted photon.
-For single atom memories, this photon may be in a null state, signified with a true value for the `is_null` attribute.
-A photon may be marked as null if it is somehow lost or should not have been emitted by the memory originally (if the memory is in the up state or has low fidelity).
-In this case, we must ignore the photon and not record it.
-Otherwise, it is sent to the detector for measurement.
+The `qubit` input is the transmitted photon; it is sent to the detector for measurement.
 This is done using the `first_component_name` attribute, which designates a component on a node to receive all incoming photons.

 ### Step 2: Custom Counting Protocol